Tuesday, February 12

 How are you?
 I'm amazed on what we choose to focus on.
 Yes, there are problems engulfing us.
 Complaining doesn't solve them.

-It surprises me how much we stay in our mind, without subsequent action.
-My experience, having a classical and thorough education, is that I use analysis to make sense of the nonsensical.
-It is my vain striving at controlling the uncontrollable.
+It surprises me how much we stay in our mind.
+We analyze without taking action.
+I had a classical and thorough education.
+Still I find I use analysis to make sense of the nonsensical.
+It is striving to control the uncontrollable.

-The problem with focusing on the problem is not only that it is a downer.
+The is a problem with focusing on the problem.
+It is not only a downer.
 The problem is that we are focusing on the problem.
-With that viewpoint, of course, we'll get upset.
+With that viewpoint, of course, it is easy to get upset.
 I'd rather look at the alternatives as to what I can do.
 That's remaining in the solution.

 "All the beautiful [or critical] sentiments in the world weigh less than a single lovely action."
 James Russel Lowell

-What many don't realize is that a negativity is not always the result of an astute analytical mind.
+Negativity is not always the result of an astute analytical mind.
 Anyone can complain.
 That's being consumed with negativity.
+Many of us are not aware our negativity often has nothing to with our assessment skills.

-This is my choice, to dwell upon the blessings and treasures I have.
+This is my perspective.
+It is what makes me the innkeeper of this place.
+My mind and emotions focuses upon the blessings and treasures life offers me.
 In keeping with that theme, here are....

-I am honored that I'm able to serve others----roses that have been burned and browned by strife.
-It's deeply satisfying that I am able to help others "get it."
+2. I enjoy serving others.
+I tend to roses burned and browned by strife.
+It's satisfying that I am able to help others "get it."
 They learn how to overcome what once were overwhelming emotional or mental obstacles.

 Being Right-Sized